Rising GOP figure Tom Cotton in Iowa as Trump faces turmoil

 "I think a guy like Tom Cotton could actually hurt himself by coming out too early like this," Gross said.

-Besides being a member of the Senate Intelligence Committee, which is investigating Trump's campaign and Russia, Cotton is part of the Senate Republican working group charged with writing health care legislation, now that the GOP-controlled House has passed legislation undoing broad portions of the 2010 Affordable Care Act.
+Cotton is a member of the Senate Intelligence Committee, which is investigating Trump's campaign and Russia.
+He is also a member of the Senate Republican working group charged with writing health care legislation, now that the GOP-controlled House has passed legislation undoing broad portions of the 2010 Affordable Care Act.

 Cotton met with the Iowa Republican delegation at the Republican National Committee's convention in Cleveland last year.
 And last fall, he campaigned with Iowa Sen. Joni Ernst in western Iowa for a state Senate candidate who defeated the longtime majority leader, helping hand the chamber to the Republicans for the first time in 12 years.